fmetivier/OpenPattern/docs/source/FromScratch.rst

 Draw me a square
 ~~~~~~~~~~~~~~~~

-The following script shows how to draw a square (of fabrics :=)). them
+The following script shows how to draw a square (of fabrics :=)). the
-operations consist of
+operations consist in

 1. creating the pattern by creating an instance of the class
    pattern,

-2. the creation of four points,
+2. creating four points,

-3. adding these stitches to the patterns,
+3. adding these points to the patterns,

-4. the definition of the order in which the lines must be made,
+4. defining the order in which the lines must be drawn,

-5. finally the graphical representation.
+5. finally making the graphical representation.

 .. code:: python